pub-calculator-io/investment-calculator/readme.md

-# Investment Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Investment Calculator Widget for WordPress

 This free investment calculator considers the initial and ending balances, return rate, and investment time when evaluating various investment circumstances.